 Are EFAs Necessary?

 Fats are important to the equine diet, including both saturated and unsaturated fats.
 Horses can manufacture saturated fats from excess carbohydrates, fat, and protein.
 Essential fatty acids (polyunsaturated and unsaturated fats) should be of particular concern to horse owners, because horses cannot synthesize them, and they must be added to the horse’s diet.
 Essential fatty acids are best known as omega-3 (e.g., EPA, DHA, and ALA) and omega-6 fatty acids.
 They are found in certain plants, as well as in cold-water fish.
-EFAs help support the immune system; improve coat and hair condition; and serve as carriers for fat-soluble vitamins A, D, E, and K.
+EFAs help support the immune system; improve skin and hair condition; and serve as carriers for fat-soluble vitamins A, D, E, and K.

 How Do EFAs Help?